-Additionally, researchers submitting NASA-funded articles in peer-reviewed journals or papers from conferences now shall make their work accessible to the public through NASA's PubSpace at https://www.nihms.nih.gov/db/sub.cgi.
+Additionally, researchers submitting NASA-funded articles in peer-reviewed journals or papers from conferences now shall make their work accessible to the public through NASA's PubSpace.

 PubSpace provides free access to NASA-funded and archived scientific publications.
 Research papers will be available within one year of publication to download and read.